 It is very important to PACK LIGHT.
 The hike into the land is NOT a tourist trail and you will need to carry your belongings into the center.
-It is an advance hike and is pretty steep at points.
-The hike into the land is mostly down hill and takes experienced hikers in good shape about 1-2 hours however it can take inexperienced hikers 4-6 hours.
+It is an advanced hike and is pretty steep at points.
+The hike into the land is mostly down hill and takes experienced hikers in good shape about 2-3 hours however it can take inexperienced hikers 4-8 hours.
 Many who do consider themselves in good shape and relatively experienced are challenged by this hike.
 With that said, it is a beautiful journey and everyone has been able to make it with a wide range of fitness and age levels taking it slow.
+Many people find that hiking poles are helpful while carrying a heavy pack, especially on the steep downhill sections.

-Your pack will feel a lot more heavy hiking down the mountain so it is a good idea to take a 2 hour hike with your pack on and fully packed prior to our journey (preferably in the mountains at high elevation).
+Your pack will feel a lot heavier hiking down the mountain so it is a good idea to take a 2 hour hike with your pack on and fully packed prior to our journey (preferably in the mountains at high elevation).
 This will help you prioritize and figure out what is really essential!
 We recommend keeping your pack weight around 13 - 20 kilos (30-45 lbs).
 If you are less experienced we suggest staying on the lower end of this scale!

 For those of you who do not have experience backpacking, it is worth noting that there is a difference between camping gear and backpacking gear.
 What you want for this journey is light weight backpacking gear.
 Also please have proper high-top hiking boots and break them in before you arrive.
-Ankle high running or day hike shoes will not cut it here.
+Ankle high running or day hike shoes will not cut it here (unless you wish for black & blue toenails that may or may not fall off)!

 When packing make sure all your belongings can fit into one bag.
-We DO NOT recommend having a smaller bag on your front.
+We DO NOT allow participants to have a smaller bag on your front.
 It is quite difficult and dangerous to hike in this way where you can not see your feet and the ground.